 proficiency, experience with database systems and strong organizational skills.

-Three days a week for a minimum of four months is required and availability for occasional evening programming.
+Three to four days a week for a minimum of four months is required and availability for occasional evening programming.

 For the duration of the internship, ISCP will

 pay $10/day for transportation and lunch.
 Academic credit is possible.
 Interns